 In 1966, Bob Gault founded what was to become the world’s largest loudspeaker manufacturing company after working as an engineer for Magnavox and CTS (Chicago Telephone Supply).
 Ironically, Gault started Eminence hoping to maintain three 18″ speakers per day, based on a commitment from Ampeg’s Everett Hull.
-Under the leadership of Gault and most recently his son, Rob, the company’s capacity has grown to over 10,000 speakers per day, employing nearly 200 people.
+Under the leadership of Gault and most recently his son, Rob, the company’s capacity grew to over 10,000 speakers per day, employing over 240 people by 1997.

 Gault was the president of Eminence from the company’s inception until 1992.
 He officially retired in 1993, but continued to make valuable contributions to the company.
 Gault passed away on October 4, 2002.
 He was a husband, father, and grandfather.
 Gault was also an avid golfer.
 He is greatly missed by his family, the music industry, and the Eminence community.